 Step 5: Give Your Site A Name

 Create a name for your site.
-Initially, this becomes the unique part of your site’s URL.
+Initially, this becomes a unique part of your site’s URL.
 If you want a different URL, just make the appropriate changes in the Site location field (don’t worry, this won’t change your site title).
 For guidelines on choosing a URL, see selecting a location for your site.